BEWARE OF LYING PROPHETS

 Like Ahab, many people today are being deceived by false prophets simply because they love lies, deceptions, sweet and enticing words of men’s wisdom, and not the truths of God’s Word.

-Beloved, beware of prophets who constantly feed from your table or pockets, for they would not have the courage to tell you the truth, or to rebuke and correct you when you stray from the path of righteousness.
+Friend, beware of prophets who constantly feed from your tables or pockets, for they would not have the courage to tell you the truth, or to rebuke and correct you when you stray from the path of righteousness.

 Like Ahab, when you turn your ears away from the truth, you will only be turned to fables, deceits, lies and flatteries.

 3 For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers;

 4 and they will turn their ears away from the truth, and be turned aside to fables.
 (NKJV).

 Friend, we are now in perilous times when seducing and lying spirits are actively at work in the lives and ministries of many professed apostles, prophets, pastors and teachers, thereby energizing them to propagate and broadcast false doctrines and destructive heresies.
 This is why they are given to “teaching things which they ought not, for the sake of dishonest gain.”
 (Tit 1:11 NKJV).